abeckDev/IoTDoorController/README.md

 ## Contributing

-Please read [Contributing](CONTRIBUTING.md) for the process for submitting pull requests to us and refer to [Code of Conduct](CODE_OF_CONDUCT.md) for details on our code of conduct.
+Please read [Contributing](CONTRIBUTING.md) for the process for submitting pull requests.

 ## Versioning